EC528-Fall-2023/Open-Education-Testing/README.md

 4. **Add functionality for ope commands and revise GitHub Actions**
    - Verify and test each GitHub action found in .github/workflows to ensure proper build compatability tests
    - Create functionality for missing OPE commands in tools branch, including but not limited to: `ope new part`, `ope new section`, `repo_add`
+   - Create autograding framework to incorporate OPE into gradescope to allow for exporting testing onto OPE container to circumvent any potential kernel incompatibilities between the gradescope kernel and the OPE course assignments.
+   - Fix github actions workflow for conainer build to work.
+Also, identify and fix any broken tests and make tests more robust.
 5. **Write code to translate LaTeX projects into OPE Jupyter NB framework**
    - At least start the framework for this.
 A professor who already wrote their textbook in LaTeX wants an easy migration to this platform to reap all the benefits of the OPE features and            hosting it online, but the barrier to entry is all the work of rewriting.
    - Write this code with pandoc and bash, maybe python too to parse sections of LaTeX and use *ope tools* developed in sprint 4 to make this process easier.